Yonder (company): Alliance for Securing Democracy & Hamilton 68

+Project Birmingham (also known as the Alabama Project)

-Democratic donor Reid Hoffman donated $750,000 to American Emergent Technologies which provided funding for New Knowledge.
-He disavowed any specific knowledge of the project.
+Through his political investment firm Investing In US, Democratic donor Reid Hoffman donated $750,000 to American Engagement Technologies (AET), a company founded by former Obama campaign advisor and administration appointee Mikey Dickerson.
+AET then provided funding for New Knowledge to engage in the disinformation campaign in Alabama.
+Hoffman has disavowed tactics used and denied any specific knowledge of the project.

 Media use

 Ruth Reader, writing for Fast Company in April 2020, cited Yonder findings in an article on Anti Vaxxer faction involvement with narratives regarding Vitamin C and a hypothetical COVID-19 treatment saying, "In the past several years, social media has given a soap box to a previously niche group of people who are against vaccination.
 This group, known colloquially as anti-vaxxers, fabricates stories about the danger of vaccines in attempt to discredit them.
 Now, the COVID-19 pandemic has given some members of this faction an opportunity to spread more anti-vaccine propaganda, and it's starting to make its way to the mainstream."

-Taylor Hatmaker, writing for TechCrunch in April 2020, cited findings in a new Yonder report] in relation to 5G conspiracy theories saying, "A report on coronavirus misinformation from the company notes "the mainstream is unusually accepting of conspiratorial thinking, rumors, alarm, or panic" during uncertain times — a phenomenon that explains the movement of misinformation that we’re seeing now.
+Taylor Hatmaker, writing for TechCrunch in April 2020, cited findings in a new Yonder report in relation to 5G conspiracy theories saying, "A report on coronavirus misinformation from the company notes "the mainstream is unusually accepting of conspiratorial thinking, rumors, alarm, or panic" during uncertain times — a phenomenon that explains the movement of misinformation that we’re seeing now.
 While the company estimates that it would normally take six to eight months for a "fringe narrative" to make its way from the edges of the internet into the mainstream, that interval looks like three to 14 days in the midst of COVID-19."

 In a press release, Yonder described their new product: "Yonder Narrative alerts users when a topic is about to go viral and analyzes how internet subcultures are affecting the narrative, contextualizes the conversation, authenticates which conversations are real and helps users make a decision."

 Robert Windrem, writing for NBC News in 2018, cited the company's report on the Internet Research Agency in an article about Green candidate Jill Stein's 2016 campaign.
-He also cited the company in 2019 to report increased activity on Russian bot-nets surrounding Democrat primary candidate Tulsi Gabbard.
+He also cited the company in 2019 to report increased activity on Russian bot-nets surrounding then-Democratic primary candidate Tulsi Gabbard.
 Both candidates and media that supported the candidates have been critical of New Knowledge, given reporting about its research project during the 2017 Alabama Senate race.

+Acquisition

+In June 2022 it was announced that Yonder was acquired by technology company Primer.